tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The presence of padding does not change the overall record size limitations -- the full fragment plaintext may not exceed 2^14 octets.

-Versions of TLS prior to 1.3 had limited support for padding.
-This padding scheme was selected because it allows padding of any encrypted TLS record by an arbitrary size (from zero up to TLS record size limits) without introducing new content types.
-The design also enforces all-zero padding octets, which allows for quick detection of padding errors.

 Selecting a padding policy that suggests when and how much to pad is a complex topic, and is beyond the scope of this specification.
 If the